jianglanshui/osgAndroidExamples/README.md

 -----
 OpenGL ES 2.0 Rendering with OSG.

-OsgGLView: create an activity, instantiate a default GL View and GL Renderer, call init, update, resize native functions.You get a default renderer.
+OsgGLView: create an activity, instantiate a default GL View and GL Renderer, call init, update, resize native functions.You get a default OSG renderer.

 OsgGLView2: same as before but use a layout configuration (main_activity.xml) to associate the View to the main activity.

 OsgDisplayGeometry: display a basic (drawable) sphere with a really simple shader.

+OsgDisplayGeometry2 (coming soon)

 OsgDisplayText: display a basic text with a really simple shader.